TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ### Verify your SD card and reader module works

-Open the built in sample code at `Menu -> File -> Examples -> SD -> CardInfo` , and change the value of `chipSelect`  at `line 36` to `10`, then upload the code onto Arduino, you should get the following info from the provided SD card (your's probably will not show any files, I have some files from macOS filesystem crap).
+Open the built-in sample code at `Menu -> File -> Examples -> SD -> CardInfo` , and change the value of `chipSelect`  at `line 36` to `10`, then upload the code onto Arduino, you should get the following info from the provided SD card (your's probably will not show any files, I have some files from macOS filesystem crap).

 ![SD Card module v2](screenshots/SD_Card_module_v2.png)

 ### Using the sample code

-Unless you installed all mentioned sensors in the exact pins, the sample code `SDCardDataLogger.ino` would most like throw some errors and complaint about missing sensors.
+Unless you installed all the sensors mentioned in the exact pins, the sample code `SDCardDataLogger.ino` would most likely throw some errors and complain about missing sensors.

-If you do have all sensors installed, then `SDCardDataLogger.ino` would log data to both SD card and Serial Monitor, and it could also log data to SD card without connecting it to a computer.
+If you do have all sensors installed, then `SDCardDataLogger.ino` would log data to both the SD card and Serial Monitor, and it could also log data to the SD card without connecting it to a computer.
 The Serial monitor output would look something like this:

 ```csv
 MPU6050 Initialised.